Thank you for inquiring about your options surrounding the loss of your Lawful Permanent Resident card.

 - Ask your airline to call the Regional Carrier Liaison Group in Miami and seek permission to board without an entry document.
 The airline retains ultimate authority to board or deny boarding.
 This is a service provided by the airline to the passenger.
 The U.S. Embassy is not involved in the process.
 More information is available at: http://www.cbp.gov/travel/travel-industry-personnel/carrier-liaison-prog

-- Apply for a boarding foil (one-time entry) with the U.S. Embassy.
+- Apply for a boarding foil (one-time entry) with the U.S. Embassy in Mexico City.
+Boarding foils are not processed at the U.S. Consulate General in Guadalajara.
 To do this please follow the steps below:

 - File the form I-131A with USCIS at: https://www.uscis.gov/file-online/log-online-filing